-\textbf{Overview.} In our experiments, we cover two main results: with and without distractors (see Sec~\ref{PNapproachsub}), where distractors are present at train \emph{and} test time when applied.
-In each, we discuss experiments with and without \emph{semi-supervised adaptation} where additional unlabelled data are used at \textit{test} time.
-Note that whether or not unlabelled data is available at test time, we use the same trained model, the difference comes from adding the adaptation step in Eq.~\ref{PNsoftmax} at test time to leverage that data.
+\textbf{Overview.} In these experiments, we cover two main results: with and without distractors, where distractors are present at train \emph{and} test time when applied.
+In each, we discuss experiments with and without \emph{semi-supervised adaptation} where additional unlabeled data are used at \textit{test} time.
+Note that whether or not unlabeled data is available at test time, we use the same trained model, the difference comes from adding the adaptation step in Eq.~\ref{PNsoftmax} at test time to leverage that data.